The Truth About Stress

 When it comes to stress and anxiety — worrying is the root of all evil!

 Worrying quickly takes over your entire being and life as you mentally rehearse negative consequences.

 - Dredging up the past and attempting to change what happened or what was said.
 When we are worrying about the past we lose touch with the reality of the moment and mentally go into a hypnotic state of fantasy.
 This is a habit that’s hard to break, but the first step is to think about the absurdity of rehashing what you can’t speak to reality.

-- Living in a fantasy world of what ifs and what could of happened?
+- Living in a fantasy world of what-ifs and what could have happened?
 This is also difficult to stop, but possible.
 If you are addicted to worrying about what could happen, it can seem like you are a failure if you don’t worry.
 But like living in the past, worrying about the future is an impossible waste of your time and energy.

 When you release worry and live in the present moment, you will immediately find a stress relief method that works.

 6. Curb Your Tongue